 \paragraph*{Dealternation Lemma.} We are finally ready to state the Dealternation Lemma.

 [1]{\ref{#1}}

-\begin{lemma}[Dealternation Lemma] There exist functions $f(k)\in \Oh(k^2)$ and $g(k)\in \Oh(k^3)$ such that the following holds.
+\begin{lem}[Dealternation Lemma] There exist functions $f(k)\in \Oh(k^3)$ and $g(k)\in \Oh(k^4)$ such that the following holds.
 Suppose that $t$ is a tree decomposition of a graph $G$ of width $k$.
-Then there exists an optimum-width separation forest $F$ of $G$ such that: \begin{enumerate}[(\dl 1)] \item for every node $x$ of $t$, the maximal factorization $\refine_F(\alpha_t(x))$ has at most $f(k)$ factors; \item for every node $x$ of $t$, there are at most $g(k)$ children of $x$ in the set \end{enumerate} \end{lemma}
+Then there exists an optimum-width elimination forest $F$ of $G$ such that: \begin{enumerate}[(\dl 1)] \item for every node $x$ of $t$, the maximal factorization $\refine_F(\comp_t(x))$ has at most $f(k)$ factors; \item for every node $x$ of $t$, there are at most $g(k)$ children of $x$ in the set \end{enumerate} \end{lem}

 Note that in the statement of the Dealternation Lemma, the vertex set of $G$ is at the same time the node set of the forest $F$.
-Thus, $\refine_F(\alpha_t(x))$ denotes the maximal factorization of $\alpha_t(x)$, treated as a subset of nodes of $F$.
+Thus, $\refine_F(\comp_t(x))$ denotes the maximal factorization of $\comp_t(x)$, treated as a subset of nodes of $F$.

 The proof of the Dealternation Lemma uses essentially the same core ideas as the correctness proof of the algorithm of Bodlaender and Kloks~\cite{BodlaenderK96}.
 We include our proof for several reasons.
 First, unlike in~\cite{BodlaenderK96}, in our setting we cannot assume that $t$ has binary branching, as is the case in~\cite{BodlaenderK96}.
 In fact, condition~\dlref{it:few-context-factors} is superfluous when $t$ has binary branching.
-Second, our formulation of the Dealternation Lemma highlights the key combinatorial property, which is expressed as the existence of a single separation forest $F$ that behaves nicely with respect to the input decomposition $t$.
+Second, our formulation of the Dealternation Lemma highlights the key combinatorial property, which is expressed as the existence of a single elimination forest $F$ that behaves nicely with respect to the input decomposition~$t$.
 This property is somehow implicit~\cite{BodlaenderK96}, where the existence of nicely-behaved optimum-width tree decompositions is argued along performing dynamic programming.
 For this reason, we find the new formulation more explanatory and potentially interesting on its own.

 For now we take the Dealternation Lemma for granted and we proceed with the proof of Theorem~\ref{thm:main}.
 The proof of the Dealternation Lemma can be found in Section~\ref{sec:dealternation-proof}.